 Nosy is just another way of saying curious and curiosity is probably one of the greatest traits a human can have, right?
 Without curiosity would we have electricity or coffee or iphones or any other awesome thing?
 Imagine the curiosity it took for someone to take a little brown bean, smash it to bits and then pour hot water over it til it tasted delicious and gave them a rush of all that is good in the world?
 We’re useless without curiosity.
 And coffee.
 I’ve always found curiosity is fueld best by caffeine.

-That’s why I’m an open book on all things blogging.
+That’s why I’m an open book on all things blogging and blogging tips.
 Actually, on almost all things, but for this post, we’re talking blogging.
 If there’s something you’re wondering at the end of this, please send me a comment.
 I didn’t leave something out because I’m holding anything back.

 I have two objectives with this post.
 I want to tell you about what I earned and I how I earned it in the month of March.
 And I want to tell you about some of my experiences in the best blogging community there is, Billionaire Blog Club.